NickNagari/Flix/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-On my computer I have Xcode 9.2 installed, and the Swift version(s) I had on my computer (3.2 and 4.0) were not compatible with AlamofireImage.
-I created and cloned the repo on an another Mac with updated versions of Xcode and Swift to solve this issue.
+On my computer I have Xcode 9.2 and Swift 3.2 and 4.0, which were not compatible with AlamofireImage.
+I created a repo then cloned it on an another Mac with updated versions of Xcode and Swift to solve this issue.